 If there is an incorrect date on your letter, this may remove any impact or binding stipulations the content may have.
 This will also confirm to whoever is reading the date this was sent.

 5. Clearly Specify The Exact Amount of Outstanding Money

-As stated, it is a vital element to any professional letter that you ensure all details are correct.
+As stated, it is a vital element to any professional letter that you ensure all details on it are correct.
 This is even more so important when it comes to the amount of money that is owed by the debtor.

 Clearly stating how much they owe will make sure they cannot use any excuses.
 This can include late payment interest under the late payment act.